 - : Starts a new play, at the live action, regardless of where your angles are currently positioned on the play bar. - : Saves a started play, ending at the live action, regardless of where your angles are currently positioned on the play bar.
 It also cues the selected angles to the start of that new play.
-To save the play without cuing the playhead to the beginning of the new play, use SHIFT + SAVEPLAY - Pauses the currently controlled angles. - : Rewinds the currently selected angles.
+To save the play without cuing, use SHIFT + SAVEPLAY. - + \square : Press and hold both buttons for a couple seconds to start recording. - Pauses the currently controlled angles. - : Rewinds the currently selected angles.
 You can go faster by repeadetly pressing the key.
 Pressing the key five times quickly sets the speed to the maximum speed of +/-100x.
 The button needs to be held to keep the playhead(s) in rewind.
 You can change the speed of the first press and all subsequent presses by adjusting the Scrub Rate setting in the menu.
-Refer to section 12.2.5 on page 148, Scrub Rate for details. - Plays the currently selected angles in slow motion.
-This button uses the field for the playback speed, which we discussed in section 8.14.10 on page 111, Playback Buttons. - Plays the currently selected angles in real time. - : Fast forwards the currently selected angles.
+Refer to section 8.2.5 on page 109, Scrub Rate for details. - Plays the currently selected angles in slow motion.
+This button uses the field for the playback speed, which we discussed in section 4.14.10 on page 70, Playback Buttons. - Plays the currently selected angles in real time. - : Fast forwards the currently selected angles.
 This button has the same repeated press functions as . - : Moves the position of the selected angles to the live action.
 SHIFT + GO TO LIVE opens the Go To Timecode interface. - : Moves to the beginning of the previous play.
 SHIFT + PREV moves to the end of the previous play. - : Moves to the beginning of the next play.
-SHIFT $\longrightarrow$ + NEXT $\longrightarrow$ moves to the end of the next play. - + D-9: Jumps to the beginning of the designated play or sequence, based on the play or sequence number.
+SHIFT \longrightarrow + NEXT \longrightarrow moves to the end of the next play. - + 0-9: Jumps to the beginning of the designated play or sequence, based on the play or sequence number.
 If there is a play and a sequence with the same number, the sequence will always take priority. - : Marks the start of a new play at the current position of the first selected angle, sorted left to right on the controller. - SHIFT + MARK IN acts just like the Set In button in ZEPLAY, moving the next play's in-point to the current position, if the current position is outside of a play.
-If you are currently within a play, then SHIFT position.
+If you are currently within a play, then SHIFT need to be in sequence mode to recognize this command.